Being on the road for longer and cheaper is a serious goal for many travellers.

 Our Workaway experience in Spain

 I recommend you have a look on the site just to see what’s available.
-But beware, you’ll be sucked in and three hours will just fly by so make sure you have some time to spare before hopping on!
+But just be mindful that you’ll get sucked in and three hours will simply disappear.
+It’s a fab place to procrastinate!

 FYI: Workaway is NOT paying me to write this.
 I’m just an ordinary traveller obsessed with the wonders of Workaway and what it’s done for me.
 I simply want to share my knowledge of how you can land these awesome gigs, too.